CityOfZion/neo-privatenet-docker/README.md

   https://github.com/CityOfZion/neo-gui-developer

-  Edit the protocol.json in your respectiv neo-gui installation to point to the IP of the system running your docker.
+  Edit the protocol.json in your respective neo-gui installation to point to the IP of the system running your docker.
   Please note the ports should match.
 A sample is provided.

   Find the section that looks like the following: